Four Sample Baroque Drafts

 in particular: neither hand nor computer generated scores are prepared without

-determination – and also a patient dedication of oneself.
+determination – and also a patient dedication of oneself to a noble challenge.

 *See: